 But that night on Osaka TV, Sanma encountered someone who could give it as well as take it.
 Hailing from Chiba (Tokyo's New Jersey) the sumo-sized cross-dresser Matsuko Deluxe furnishes bitchy wisecracks to talk shows across the nation.
 She started her career as a writer for Japan's pioneering gay magazine, Buddy, before hitting the big time.

 To assign the right pronoun, we must listen to her speech patterns.
 Deluxe uses the grammatically proper watashi to refer to herself, equivalent to the English I or me.
-When speaking casually, most women will continue to use watashi or atashi, whereas men will change to boku or ore.
+When speaking casually, most women will continue to use watashi or atashi, whereas men will adopt manly slang like boku or ore.
 It causes many a snicker when men who have learned Japanese as a second language continue to use watashi, no matter what the context.
 Lookin' at you, millennial American gamers.

 This show combined two Osaka obsessions, talk and food.
 A rather large panel of talkative celebs watched evergreen A-lister tarento Nozomi Tsuji prepare a meal, to crack wise at her attempts.
-Displaying no gender ambiguity, we caught the former starlet preparing a seaweed garnish for miso soup.
+Displaying no gender ambiguity whatsoever, we caught the former starlet preparing a seaweed garnish for miso soup.

 Sanma and Deluxe traded gags, while a noted doctor (also on the panel) touted the digestive virtues of having miso soup with your rice.
 We listened closely.
 We could use a few urgent health tips, since main course was on its way.

-Many westerners look at Japanese people, few of whom are fat—sumo wrestlers or Matsuko Deluxe notwithstanding—and conclude that a Japanese diet keeps one trim.
+Many westerners look at Japanese people, and clock very few fatsos—sumo wrestlers and Matsuko Deluxe notwithstanding.
 World Health Organisation data published in 2017 ranks Japan 185th out of 191 countries in obesity, with a mere 4% of citizens officially classed as tubby.
 The average Japanese body Mass Index lobs in at a svelte 23.
-Thus, many assume that all Japanese food is low-fat, nutrient rich, and good for you.
+Thus, many conclude that a Japanese diet keeps one trim, and that all Japanese food is low-fat, nutrient rich, and good for you.
 As I mentioned above, that assumption is false.
 Because this:

 What lardy magnificence!
 It's an Osaka specialty known as kushikatsu (串カツ).
 If one prefers to avoid katsu, the borrowed French word for cutlet, one can also say kushiage (串揚げ).
 Literally: fried stuff on a stick.
 The Japanese character for skewer, kushi (串), is a nice bit of visual onomatopoeia.